value

 Make Sense

-A few things that don’t seem to make sense:
+A few things don’t seem to make sense:

-• If you order a $1.49 precooked and prepackaged hamburger at a fast-food joint, you have to pay before they give you the food.
+— Order a $1.49 hamburger at a fast-food joint and you have to pay before they give you the food.

-But if you order an $85 steak dinner at a restaurant, you don’t have to pay until after the food has been cooked, served and eaten.
+Order an $85 steak dinner at a restaurant and you don’t pay until the food has been eaten.

-• Why do some amateur photographers spend many thousands of dollars buying top-of-the-line camera gear just to photograph things that a $400 camera could do equally as well?
+— Some amateur photographers spend thousands of dollars buying top-of-the-line cameras to photograph things a $400 camera could do as well.

-• Why would a company spend about $47,000 to buy five full-page B+W ads in a Toronto tabloid newspaper and then budget less than $500 for the photography for those ads?
+— A company spent about $47,000 to buy five full-page black-and-white ads in a Toronto tabloid newspaper.
+Then it budgeted less than $500 for the photography for those ads.

 Having to lower your price is the penalty you pay for not having raised your value.